Seth-msum/340Group8/README.md

 ### Ben - Employee

 Ben sees a lady( Jaylin) in discomfort, gazing at her phone and into the store.
 It seems like Jaylin is trying to find an item.
 Ben approaches Jaylin with a calm and welcoming voice.
 After exchanging a few words with Jaylin, Ben figured out it was Jaylin's first time utilizing the application.
 Ben takes out a tablet and opens the same application; however, Ben's application is more detailed than the customers.
 Ben shows the Lady how to operate the app.
 After typing in the item name, numerous similar items come up.
 After a minute of glazing through the items, the Lady clicks on the items she was looking for on Ben's tablet.
 After she clicked, the app displayed the item's quantity and the aisle where to find it.
 After Ben explained the whole process, he walked the Lady to the correct aisle, and Jaylin thanked Ben for his help as she walked toward the register.

+### Ben - Employee

+While restocking shelves Ben notices that there are some items that he doesn't have enough of to fill the shelves.
+Ben checks the app to see if they have more in stock in the back or if he will have to notify his manager that they need to order more of these items.
+Ben quickly sees in the app that there is plenty of stock in the back and is able to go retrieve these items to finish stocking the shelves.